 |Two critical/intellectual methods courses||200|

 BA Paper Preparation Related Deadlines

-Fourth year ISHU students will meet with the BA preceptor at least twice during the Autumn Quarter and twice again during the Winter Quarter.
+Fourth-year ISHum students will meet with the BA preceptor at least twice during the Autumn Quarter and twice again during the Winter Quarter.
 In these meetings they will discuss their work with the preceptor and show him or her drafts of the BA paper or, in the minimal case, evidence of their progress toward the completion of the paper.
 By the end of the Autumn Quarter, fourth-year students will turn in a preliminary draft/first iteration of the BA paper to the preceptor.
-There will then be a pre-final draft due to the faculty BA adviser, the ISHU chair, and the preceptor for perusal and critique by the end of the Winter Quarter.
-The final BA paper should be turned in to each of these three people and also to the academic advisor by Friday of fourth week in Spring Quarter.
+There will then be a pre-final draft due to the faculty BA adviser, the ISHum chair, and the preceptor for perusal and critique by the end of the Winter Quarter.
+The final BA paper should be turned in to each of these three people by Friday of fifth week in Spring Quarter.